noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ## best practices/gotchas

 - you will need to refactor your applications to consume nomad runtime vars to fully realize the nomads functionality
-- when using nomad_ip and nomad_port vars, ensure nomad clients can communicate with each other
+- when using nomad_ip and nomad_port vars, you also need to ensure nomad clients can communicate with each other to relay task chatter across machines over the bridge network

 ## architecture